Research & Reports

 Overview

-In January 2026, 1,846 businesses across the UK and Northern Ireland entered insolvency, a 6% decrease from December, but a similar level to the same period last year.
+In June 2026, 2,230 businesses across the UK and Northern Ireland entered insolvency, 5% lower than the same month last year and a 5% decrease from May 2026.

-• Sector Impact: Construction is the most affected sector, with 302 insolvencies
+• Sector Impact: Construction continues to be the most affected sector, with 358 insolvencies

 If you want to re-use this data, please contact [email protected]